 The goal of this internship is to give the student various experiences in tropical mammalian field studies that will aid the student in developing their skills for a variety of future education and employment opportunities.
-The main component of the project will be to work with Ecorana tutors and T.R.E.E.S staff in establishing a long-term mammal monitoring project (observational surveys through track counts and remote camera sensing techniques, capture-mark-recapture for small mammals).
-These baseline data will contribute to future ecological studies on mammal movement and population abundance on the T.R.E.E.S property and elsewhere in the adjacent protected areas in the Maya Mountains.
-Ultimately these data will feed into Belize’s National Biodiversity Monitoring Program and the Central American Widlife Biological Corridor project.
-Although bats are the most speciose mammal group in Belize, the intern will not be conducting bat work through the course of this internship unless the intern is specifically trained in the capture, handling, and identification of bats and has an up-to-date rabies vaccination.
+The main component of the project will be to work with Ecoranatutors and T.R.E.E.S staff in establishing a long-term mammal monitoring project (observational surveys through track counts and remote camera sensing techniques, capture-mark-recapture for small mammals).
+For applicants with a current rabies vaccination, this internship can be focused mainly on bat sampling and the intern will be trained in the capture, handling, and identification of bats using mist-nets and harp traps.
+These baseline data will contribute to future ecological studies on mammal diversity, movement and population abundance on the T.R.E.E.S property and elsewhere in the adjacent protected areas in the Maya Mountains.
+Ultimately these data will feed into Belize’s National Biodiversity Monitoring Program and the Central American Wildlife Biological Corridor project.

 We are looking for interns who are independent yet willing to work in a team environment.
 Applicants should have a certain level of mammal identification and tracking skills and should be interested in improving their techniques for proper identification and survey methods applicable in the tropics.
 Applicants should have a desire for learning about the incredible biodiversity of Belize through systematic field surveys and data collection.

 Desired qualifications, physical requirements and work conditions, benefits, terms, fees, and application instructions can all be found here.